Physical grounds for causal perspectivalism: Thermodynamic constraints on sensors and actuators

-From the inside view, this means that some control pulses induce a state change and some do not.
-In other words, the change in the internal energy of the system is a stochastic variable as is the work done by/on the external world, $w$.
-For example, in the case of a actuator, the probability that the device remains in its quiescent state and does not change state as the control function acts, is simply $p_e=(1+e^{\epsilon})^{-1}$.
-This is the error probability for the actuator.
-In this case there are two possible values for the change in the energy of the system $0,-E$ with probability distributions, $Pr(0)=p_e,\ Pr(-E)=1-p_e$.
-Thus in the case of an actuator, the work $w$ done by the system on the outside world is one of the two values $0,-E$, fluctuating between the two values from trial to trial.
-From the outside view, with this choice of $\epsilon_f$, the average entropy of the sensor and actuators do not change while the sensor experiences an {\em increase} in average energy and the actuator experiences a {\em decrease} in average energy.
+As an example suppose that at the start of a control pulse, sensors and actuators are in the state of zero energy for a sensor and $E>0$ for an actuator.
+This is most likely to be the case.
+For an actuator, the probability for the actuator to change its state and be found in the low energy state at the end of the control pulse is $p_{0,f}$, and the change in the internal energy is $-E$.
+The probability that the device remains in its high energy state is the error probability $p_e=p_{1,f}$.
+In that case the change in the internal energy is $0$.
+So there are two possible values for the change in the energy of the system, $0$ and $-E$, with probability distributions, $Pr(0)=p_e$ and $Pr(-E)=1-p_e$.
+The work $w$ done by the system on the outside world is one of these two values, $0,-E$, fluctuating between the two values from trial to trial.
+Similar statements can be made for a sensor.
+The error probability is now $p_e=p_{0,1}$ and the the work done on the system is a random variable $w\in {0,E}$.

 The Jarzynski equality \cite{Jarzynski} is a relation between the ensemble averaged values of $w$ over many trials and the change in free energy corresponding to the two distributions $p_x,p_x'$ for systems in contact with a heat bath.
-It thus relates the inside (stochastic) description to the thermodynamic outside description.
-It is
+The equality thus relates the internal (stochastic) description to the thermodynamic external description.
+It is given by